 Seat Belt Safety: Why Everyone Should Buckle Up

-Think about it: in four years the number of preventable auto accident deaths is almost equivalent to a stadium full of people.
-According the the National Highway Traffic and Safety Administration, 13,000 lives could be saved every year if every passenger wore their seat belt for every single car trip, even short ones.
+Think about it: In four years, the number of preventable auto accident deaths is almost equivalent to a stadium full of people.
+According to the National Highway Traffic and Safety Administration, 13,000 lives could be saved every year if every passenger wore their seat belt for every single car trip—even short ones.

 How often do you wear your seatbelt?

 Seat belts are just one part of an automobile's overall safety system, which includes: